Infinity Mortgages PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Infinity Mortgages, PPI may have been added to a customer's policy by Infinity Mortgages, in some cases without their knowledge.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Infinity Mortgages, PPI may have been attached to a customer's policy by Infinity Mortgages, in some cases without their knowledge.
 Infinity Mortgages may have denied a credit application if PPI was refused by the customer.

 Infinity Mortgages PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Infinity Mortgages.

-There are many examples of Infinity Mortgages mis-selling PPI, some consumers were not even made aware by Infinity Mortgages that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Infinity Mortgages that it was optional.
+There are many examples of Infinity Mortgages mis-selling PPI, some consumers were not even made aware by Infinity Mortgages that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Infinity Mortgages that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Infinity Mortgages, and this was not explained to you at the point of sale, then you would be due compensation from Infinity Mortgages.